 When to use IaaS, PaaS or SaaS?

-As a business owner who barely knows everything about these cloud computing services, how do you know when to use each of them, or all of them?
+As a CIO, how do you know when to use each of them, or all of them?
 It is important to fully understand each category so as to not to confuse one with another.

 PaaS pros and cons

 As with any other kind of services and products, PaaS has its own share of pros and cons.
-The most recognizable advantage is of course the convenience that it gives to its consumers.
-The model is simple and easy to use, and the infrastructure is easily accessible through a web browser.
+The most recognizable advantage is of course the speed and convenience at which often complex database and middleware software can be consumed.
+Enterprise ready database and middleware platforms that can typically take many months to establish in an on-premise environment can be consumed with a few mouse clicks through a web browser.

 Leading PaaS Vendors

 With several PaaS vendors and providers available in the market, how do you know if one brand will suffice for all your cloud computing needs?
-It will greatly help to know first about the latest leading PaaS vendors so that you will have an idea so what a competitive provider is.
+It will greatly help to know first about the latest leading PaaS vendors so that you can consider which providers are best suited to your needs.